cosmos/cosmos/WHITEPAPER.md

 and IBC, traders can move funds in and out of the exchange to and from other zones with speed.

-### Pegging to Other Cryptocurrencies
+### Bridging to Other Cryptocurrencies

-A privileged zone can act as the source of a pegged token of another cryptocurrency.
-A peg is similar to the relationship between a Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
-A peg-zone on the Cosmos network keeps up with the Hub as well as the other cryptocurrency.
-The indirection through the peg-zone allows the logic of the Hub to remain simple and agnostic to other blockchain consensus strategies such as Bitcoin's proof-of-work mining.
+A privileged zone can act as the source of a bridged token of another cryptocurrency.
+A bridge is similar to the relationship between a Cosmos hub and zone; both must keep up with the latest blocks of the other in order to verify proofs that tokens have moved from one to the other.
+A "bridge-zone" on the Cosmos network keeps up with the Hub as well as the other cryptocurrency.
+The indirection through the bridge-zone allows the logic of the Hub to remain simple and agnostic to other blockchain consensus strategies such as Bitcoin's proof-of-work mining.

-#### The Peg Zone
+#### The Bridge Zone

 #### Sending Tokens to the Cosmos Hub

-Each peg-zone validator would run a Tendermint-powered blockchain with a special ABCI peg-app, but also a full-node of the "origin" blockchain.
+Each bridge-zone validator would run a Tendermint-powered blockchain with a special ABCI bridge-app, but also a full-node of the "origin" blockchain.

-When new blocks are mined on the origin, the "peg-zone" validators will come to agreement on committed blocks by signing and sharing their respective local view of the origin's blockchain tip.
-When a peg-zone receives payment on the origin (and sufficient confirmations were agreed to have been seen in the case of a PoW chain such as Ethereum or Bitcoin), a corresponding account is created on the peg-zone with that balance.
+When new blocks are mined on the origin, the bridge-zone validators will come to agreement on committed blocks by signing and sharing their respective local view of the origin's blockchain tip.
+When a bridge-zone receives payment on the origin (and sufficient confirmations were agreed to have been seen in the case of a PoW chain such as Ethereum or Bitcoin), a corresponding account is created on the bridge-zone with that balance.

-In the case of Ethereum, the peg-zone can share the same validator-set as the Cosmos Hub.
-On the Ethereum side (the origin), a peg-contract would allow ether holders to send ether to the peg-zone by sending it to the peg-contract on Ethereum.
-Once ether is received by the peg-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the peg-contract from the peg-zone.
-The peg-contract tracks the validator-set of the peg-zone, which may be identical to the Cosmos Hub's validator-set.
+In the case of Ethereum, the bridge-zone can share the same validator-set as the Cosmos Hub.
+On the Ethereum side (the origin), a bridge-contract would allow ether holders to send ether to the bridge-zone by sending it to the bridge-contract on Ethereum.
+Once ether is received by the bridge-contract, the ether cannot be withdrawn unless an appropriate IBC packet is received by the bridge-contract from the bridge-zone.
+The bridge-contract tracks the validator-set of the bridge-zone, which may be identical to the Cosmos Hub's validator-set.

-In the case of Bitcoin, the concept is similar except that instead of a single peg-contract, each UTXO would be controlled by a threshold multisignature P2SH pubscript.
+In the case of Bitcoin, the concept is similar except that instead of a single bridge-contract, each UTXO would be controlled by a threshold multisignature P2SH pubscript.
 Due to the limitations of the P2SH system, the signers cannot be identical to the Cosmos Hub validator-set.

 #### Withdrawing Tokens from Cosmos Hub

-Ether on the peg-zone ("pegged-ether") can be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
-An IBC packet proving that the transaction occured on the peg-zone can be posted to the Ethereum peg-contract to allow the ether to be withdrawn.
+Ether on the bridge-zone ("bridged-ether") can be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
+An IBC packet proving that the transaction occured on the bridge-zone can be posted to the Ethereum bridge-contract to allow the ether to be withdrawn.

 In the case of Bitcoin, the restricted scripting system makes it difficult to